 Peninsula State Park

-A visit to Door County is a must and the best place to camp is Peninsula State Park.
-You could easily stay a week on the peninsula but for this Lake Michigan Circle Tour, we recommend 2-3 nights.
+A visit to Door County is a must; the best camp place is Peninsula State Park.
+You could easily stay a week on the peninsula, but for this Lake Michigan Circle Tour, we recommend 2-3 nights.

 There are 468 campsites spread out over five campgrounds at this massive state park.
 South Nicolet is popular due to its proximity to the beach, gift shop, and boat rentals.
-We prefer the centrally located Tennison Bay which lends to easy access to both sides of the peninsula.
+We prefer the centrally located Tennison Bay, which provides easy access to both sides of the peninsula.

 Park activities include biking, hiking, fishing, boating, and watching the sunset over the lake.
-There is a lot to do in the many towns dotted along the peninsula.
+There is much to do in the many towns dotted along the peninsula.

 Just south of Sheboygan are two state parks that offer great camping.
 To the north is Kohler-Andrae State Park, which offers 137 campsites, 52 having electrical hookups.
 Harrington has 69 campsites, of which 31 have electricity.